ivorygrant/NN_Challenge/README.md

 ## Summary

 In short, even with additional modifications to the model, I was unable to reach the 75% target.
 The next step in this analysis would be to utilize a different ML algorithm.
 The first algorithm I would use is a Random Forest.
 It can combine many predictions into one model.
 It could easily be used with the current dataset.
-And is computationally cheaper than than a Neural Network.
+And is computationally cheaper than a Neural Network.